Building The Library¶

 application, especially in conjunction with the amalgamation option;

-see The Amalgamation Build.
+see The Amalgamation Build and Minimized Builds.

 $ ./configure.py --minimized-build --enable-modules=rsa,eme_oaep,emsa_pssr